nihasahmed/plivo-test/README.md

 - **receiver_number**: takes multiple values seperated comma and enclosed by quotes eg:  `?receiver_number='1235678,987654'`
 - **account_id**:  takes a single value.
 If multiple values are given in comma like above it will be considered as one single value with comma in it. eg `?account_id=20`
 - Values can be send as combinations also.
 Eg: to search message with sender_number in (1235678,987654) under the accound_id 20 use query string like this  `?sender_number='1235678,987654'&account_id='20'`

+### Files and folders

+-  **app/ **: Contains main source code of the message service API
+-  **k8s/ **: Contains kubernetes manifest files required to deploy resources in the kubernetes cluster
+- **mysql/ **: Contains a dummy Dockerfile that docker-compose will use while deploying locally (This is not required, will be deleted!)
+- **terraform/** : Contains terraform IAC files required for creating resources required to setup a kubernetes cluster(AKS) and a docker-registry for pushing and pulling images
+- **tests/** : Contain a python file with some unit tests to rest route functions
+- **.gitignore** : files and folders to ignore
+- **docker-compose** : docker-compose file to run build and run both a mysql db and the message api server which consume it.
+Used for local testing
+- **Jenkinsfile** : Jenkins declarative pipeline script to master code from git, run unit tests and if tests pass an image will be build and also the same will get deployed to the kubernetes cluster
+- **requirements-pytest.txt** - file listing dependencies required for unit testing in jenkins
+- **requirements.txt** - r - file listing dependencies required for running the message service API

 ### Instructions to deploy message service API locally